scaljeri/agarly-hack/README.md

 ### VERY IMPORTANT
 If you see a cell with the name `teAm eXtreMe++` it most likely will be me - please don't eat me!!!
+Also, if I team with you I will not trick you and eat you as soon as I can, but if I think that you are trying to eat me, I will eat you if I still can!

 You can find me mosg of the time in this room: [http://agarly.com/k2ByX](http://agarly.com/k2ByX)